tjagz/Dev0ps/img7/project7.md

-##  Logged into my AWS management console and changed my region to us-west-2 (oregon)
+##  Signed into my AWS management console and changed my region to us-west-2 (oregon)